 Note: Running cool water over the outside of the agarose container may speed the cooling process.
 Gently stir continuously to ensure no bubbles or particulates are present.

+Immediately before applying the agar, remove the brain buffer from the cranial well.
 Draw up the agarose with a transfer pipette and drop the agarose directly on the brain.
 Quickly place the cover slip over the surface and fasten the cover slip with agarose drops on the corners.

 Euthanasia